selik44/afflicto/readme.md

 To configure envoy, see "Envoy.blade.php" in the project root.

 # multi-store
-- views can be overriden per-store, using the view method of the Controller class.
+- views can be overridden per-store, using the view method of the Controller class.
 The default views are the ones used by 123friluft

 # Core
 - improve localization